Frequently Asked Questions and Best Practices for Members of the Media

 Please note we are not able to clarify which situation applies when reporting “No Information”.

-- “NO INFORMATION” – This may be due to a number of factors, including
+- “NO INFORMATION” – This may be due to factors, including

 - The person is not a patient at our Medical Center;